dart-lang/site-www/src/codelabs/async-await/index.md

 * `sayGoodbye` should call the provided `async` function `logoutUser` which takes no arguments.
 * If `logoutUser` succeeds, `sayGoodbye` should return the string "\<result\>
-  Thanks!
-See you next time!" where \<result\> is the String value returned by calling `logoutUser`.
+  Thanks, see you next time" where \<result\> is the String value returned by calling `logoutUser`.

 ### Exercise